-Selling a house is often a complete pain in the you-know-what.
-When a buyer is scheduled to tour your home the next day, you can’t hit the sack.
+Selling a house is often a complete pain.
+When a potential buyer is scheduled to tour your home the next day, you can’t hit the sack.
 You have to bust out the vacuum and rush to tidy up so that the house looks presentable.
 Or you end up bleeding cash over repairs for the furnace and roof to attract a decent offer.

 By selling your house to one of the iBuyer companies, you can avoid many of these headaches.
-The term iBuyer refers to a group of high-tech house flipping businesses that have grown rapidly in recent years since their introduction in the mid 2010s.
-Before you work with one, you’ll have to weigh the pros of convenience and speed against the the possibility of receiving less than fair-market value and paying service fees.
+The term iBuyer refers to a group of high-tech house flipping businesses that cropped up in the mid 2010s.
+Before you work with one, you’ll have to weigh the pros of convenience and speed against the possibility of receiving less than fair-market value and paying service fees.

-To help you navigate through selecting an iBuyer, we’ve put together a roundup on some of the top iBuyers as we head into 2022 and details about working with each.
+To help you navigate through selecting an iBuyer, we’ve put together a roundup on some of the top iBuyers in 2023 and details about working with each.

 Who are the iBuyer companies?

-The term iBuyer encompasses a list of companies including Opendoor, Offerpad, and Redfin.
+The term iBuyer encompasses a list of companies including Opendoor and Offerpad.
 We also include information about HomeLight’s Simple Sale platform, which provides you with a competitive all-cash offer to buy your home.
-HomeLight also has a home Trade-In program that is available in select states.
-Zillow was once a top-three iBuyer before it shuttered its iBuying program in 2021.
+Although Zillow was once a top-three iBuyer, it shuttered its iBuyer program in 2021.
+In early November 2022, Redfin announced the shuttering of its iBuyer arm, RedfinNow, after launching in 2017.

-Though each business operates a little differently, iBuyers generally provide near-instant cash offers for homes, allow you to sell your home mostly or entirely online, and can facilitate much faster closings than a more traditional or financed buyer.
+Though each business operates a little differently, iBuyers generally provide a near-instant cash offer for houses, allow you to sell your home mostly or entirely online, and can facilitate much faster closings than a more traditional or financed buyer.

 “The biggest advantage is ease,” says Lynn Carteris, a top real estate agent with the Oldham Group serving the San Francisco Bay area in California.
 “You don’t have to prepare the house; you don’t have to repair the house.”